-During the third quarter of 2007, LMDC and the City of New York met with stakeholders to evaluate and plan various improvements including: anchoring NoGos (polygonal sidewalk barriers) to the sidewalk, a turntable for vehicle security, new street furnishings, light poles, repaneling of security booths, pedestrian interdiction near New York Stock Exchange, Eurocobble sidewalk treatment, and replacement of the fence in front of the Stock Exchange.
-Various issues are being addressed and investigated including access to buildings, maintenance, and security.
+During the first quarter of 2008, LMDC and the City of New York met with stakeholders to evaluate and plan various improvements including: anchoring NoGos (polygonal sidewalk barriers) to the sidewalk, a turntable for vehicle security, new street furnishings, light poles, re-paneling of security booths, pedestrian interdiction near New York Stock Exchange, Eurocobble sidewalk treatment, replacement of the fence in front of the Stock Exchange, and sidewalk replacement.
+The City received approval of Phase II designs from LPC.
+SHPO approval is needed, and a presentation to SHPO is scheduled to happen in the next quarter.